lobaro/restic-backup-docker/README.md

 * `NFS_TARGET` - Optional.
 If set, the given NFS is mounted, i.e. `mount -o nolock -v ${NFS_TARGET} /mnt/restic`. `RESTIC_REPOSITORY` must remain its default value!
 * `BACKUP_CRON` - A cron expression to run the backup.
 Note: The cron daemon uses UTC time zone.
 Default: `0 */6 * * *` aka every 6 hours.
 * `CHECK_CRON` - Optional.
 A cron expression to run data integrity check (`restic check`).
 If left unset, data will not be checked.
 Note: The cron daemon uses UTC time zone.
 Example: `0 23 * * 3` to run 11PM every Tuesday.
+* `PRUNE_CRON` - Optional.
+A cron expression to Remove unneeded data from the repository (`restic prune`).
+If left unset, data will not be prune.
 * `RESTIC_FORGET_ARGS` - Optional.
 Only if specified, `restic forget` is run with the given arguments after each backup.
 Example value: `-e "RESTIC_FORGET_ARGS=--prune --keep-last 10 --keep-hourly 24 --keep-daily 7 --keep-weekly 52 --keep-monthly 120 --keep-yearly 100"`
 * `RESTIC_INIT_ARGS` - Optional.
 Allows specifying extra arguments to `restic init` such as a password file with `--password-file`.
 * `RESTIC_JOB_ARGS` - Optional.
 Allows specifying extra arguments to the backup job such as limiting bandwith with `--limit-upload` or excluding file masks with `--exclude`.